appscode/third-party-tools/storage/nfs/README.md

 persistentvolumeclaim/nfs-pvc created
 ```

-Verify that the `PersistentVolumeVlaims` has been bounded with the `PersistentVolume`.
+Verify that the `PersistentVolumeClaim` has been bounded with the `PersistentVolume`.

 ```console
 $ kubectl get pvc -n demo nfs-pvc